 - Failure to meet responsibilities, i.e., missed appointments, missing work, not showing up for family social gathering, holidays, etc.

-Most will sail right through this abuse period and go on to graduate to alcoholics, becoming totally dependent on alcohol.
-They have developed a physical dependence on alcohol.
+Some will sail right through this abuse period and become fully dependent on alcohol.
 Alcoholism is a progressively destructive condition, in other words, the destruction to one’s body, mind, relationships and life, in general, is destroyed on a gradient basis, little by little.
 There are four stages of alcoholism and the following are indicators of the first stage:

 - Failure to recognize the early symptoms of alcoholism in it’s earliest phase.